spotfiresoftware/tibco-streaming-samples/modelops/mlaas/amazon-comprehend/README.md

 usage: tmo_rest_sentiment.py [-h] [--url URL] [--input INPUT] [--username [USERNAME]] [--password [PASSWORD]]

-This script will authenticate and send JSON input to the given URL for a TIBCO ModelOps REST Pipeline endpoint.
+This script will authenticate and send JSON input to the given URL for a Spotfire ModelOps REST Pipeline endpoint.

 optional arguments:
   -h, --help            show this help message and exit